aister/Mashu/README.md

 Mashu, are you there?
 ```

+### Selfie
+This command will search on safebooru a picture of our beloved Mashu.
+Because no one has enough mashu pics, amiright?

 ### Timer
 This command will **start** or **stop** the timer for you.
 Just include in your message (along with the prefix and the command name) the word *start* to start the timer, or *stop* to stop it.
 For example:
 ```